 If my roommate moves out, may I keep the room to myself?

-This option is only available when all requests for campus housing have been accommodated, and all triple rooms have been assigned as doubles.
+This option is only available when all requests for campus housing have been accommodated, and is not available to first-year students.

 Students with a documented medical need for a single room assignment are given priority for available single rooms.
 Once these students have been accommodated and after the Room Freeze, students wishing to live in a single room may request a room change through the Community Coordinator.